Difference Between Gain and Loss

 Gain vs Loss

 Loss is a negative gain.
-Losing something means not receiving a benefit you expected from an activity.
+Losing something means not receiving the benefit you expected from an activity.
 In other words, if your expectation was positive and you received nothing, you have lost something.

-Losing does not happen as often as gaining.
+Losing does not happen as as gaining.
 It’s harder to lose something than to gain it because for us to lose something, we must first have had it.

 Comparison Table